BUZZARDGTA/PC-Blacklist-Sniffer/README.md

 ## Description

 * Detect blacklisted people who are trying to connect in or who are already in your session.
-* You can even use this script without a modded videogame or cracked program.

 **Tested and supported videogames:**